Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Amazon Aurora might be a bit more popular than Amazon RDS for PostgreSQL.
-We know about 23 links to it since March 2021 and only 16 links to Amazon RDS for PostgreSQL.
+Based on our record, Amazon Aurora should be more popular than Amazon RDS for PostgreSQL.
+It has been mentiond 25 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 • Building a RAG System for Video Content Search and Analysis